Sam-Tracey/Programming-and-Scripting-2021/pands-project2021/README.md

 three related species of Iris flower: The Iris Setosa, Iris Virginica and Iris Versicolor [4].
-The data set has gained huge popularity in the programming and machine learning communities with University of California Irvine going as far as to claim it is the “best know database to be found in pattern recognition literature” [5]
+The data set has gained huge popularity in the programming and machine learning communities with University of California Irvine going as far as to claim it is the “best known database to be found in pattern recognition literature” [5]

 The data set itself is small but not trivial.
 Containing 150 unique observations